• About

 The noodles don’t take too long to soften (use hot or boiling water to speed up the process).

-raw chicken in bowlcooked chicken on plate
+cooked chicken on plate

 Coating the raw chicken in some GF tamari soy sauce and cornstarch is a Chinese technique to give the meat a more velvety texture and more flavour.
 It’s called velveting the meat and you can read more about it here.
 As for the vermicelli noodles, you can find them in the Asian aisle of your grocery store.
-In the Asian supermarkets, there are whole aisles dedicated to the different varieties noodles, which can be overwhelming.
+In the Asian supermarkets, there are whole aisles dedicated to the different varieties of noodles, which can be overwhelming.
 Don’t stress out – anything that says ‘rice stick’ or ‘vermicelli’ will work.

 onions in wok cooking